tfgg/yournextmep/_candidates/eu2014/bnp/jennifer-matthys.md

 person: jennifer-matthys
 region: west-midlands
 party: bnp
-title: West Midlands - British National Party - Jennifer Matthys
+title: Jennifer Matthys is running for MEP in West Midlands for the British National Party
 incumbent: false
 ---